ibm-cloud-docs/cloud-databases/howto-cbr.md

     To find a list of available service refs, run the `ibmcloud cbr service-ref-targets` [command](/docs/account?topic=cli-cbr-plugin#cbr-cli-service-ref-targets-command).
 The `service_name` for {{site.data.keyword.databases-for}} is `{{site.data.keyword.databases-for}}`.
     {: tip}

-*Insert your examples here.*

-## Creating rules
-{: #create-rules}

-Define restrictions to {{site.data.keyword.databases-for}} resources by creating rules.

-### Creating rules in the console
-{: #rules-ui}
-{: ui}

-Review the following examples to learn how to create rules for {{site.data.keyword.databases-for}}.

-*Insert your examples here.
-Include more complex use cases, like scoping a rule to protect specific APIs.*

-### Creating rules by using the API
-{: #rules-api}
-{: api}

-Review the following examples to learn how to create rules for {{site.data.keyword.databases-for}}.
-For more information, see the [API docs](/apidocs/context-based-restrictions#create-rule).

-*Insert your examples here.
-Include more complex use cases, like scoping a rule to protect specific APIs.*

-### Creating rules by using the CLI
-{: #rules-cli}
-{: cli}

-Review the following examples to learn how to create rules for {{site.data.keyword.databases-for}}.
-For more information, see the CBR [CLI reference](/docs/account?topic=cli-cbr-plugin).

-*Insert your examples here.
-Include more complex use cases, like scoping a rule to protect specific APIs.*